cran-task-views/Agriculture/draft_agricultural_ctv.md

   [FedData][] provides access to geospatial data from the United States Soil Survey Geographic ([SSURGO](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/?cid=nrcs142p2_053627)) database, the Global Historical Climatology Network ([GHCN](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)), the Daymet gridded estimates of daily weather parameters for North America, the [International Tree Ring Data Bank](https://catalog.data.gov/dataset/international-tree-ring-data-bank-itrdb), and the [National Land Cover Database](https://www.usgs.gov/centers/eros/science/national-land-cover-database#overview).
 SSURGO data can also be accessed and processed with [XPolaris][].
 Most USDA-NRCS soils related databases and APIs can be accessed with [soilDB][].
 [SISINTAR][] provides access to SiSINTA (Sistema de información de Suelos del INTA), a soil profile database for Argentina, and functions for processing the data.
 SILO weather data from the [Queensland DES longpaddock website](https://www.longpaddock.qld.gov.au) can be accessed with [cropgrowdays][]. [febr][] has utilities to access and process data from the [Brazilian Soil Data Repository](https://www.pedometria.org/febr).

-[PGRdup][] provides functions to aid the identification of probable/possible duplicates in Plant Genetic Resources (PGR) collections.
+[PGRdup][] provides functions to aid the identification of probable/possible duplicates in Plant Genetic Resources (PGR) collections. [rfieldclimate][] provides functionality and parsers to interact with the [FieldClimate API](https://api.fieldclimate.com/v2/docs/).

 ### Agricultural data sets